-Building Integration of Solar Thermal Systems - TU1205 - BISTS SOLAR THERMAL SHADING DEVICES, OVERHANGS AND BALCONY RAILINGS
+SOLAR THERMAL SHADING DEVICES, OVERHANGS AND BALCONY RAILINGS

 Shading is provided by opaque flat STC or by semi-transparency of vacuum tubes arrangement.
 For south orientation the most effective are horizontal overhangs, while for east and west orientation vertically placed shading elements are suitable.
 Building appearance is strongly influenced by the type of solar thermal shading devices.
-In the case of movable shading elements building envelope becomes changeable structure adaptable to COST is supported by the EU RTD Framework Programme ESF provides the COST Office through an EC contract
+In the case of movable shading elements building envelope becomes changeable structure adaptable to day and season changes - "alive" structure.

-27

-spects of BISTS, Krstic-Furundzic, A., Faculty of Architecture, University of Belgrade, Serbia
+Architectural aspects of BISTS, Krstic-Furundzic, A., Faculty of Architecture, University of Belgrade, Serbia

-day and season changes - "alive" structure.